abhinavmish96/LEARNING_JAVASCRIPT/20_Node/Readme.md

 - A stream is an object that deals with data as the name implies in a stream(flow).
 Stream makes sense whenever there is flow of data over time.
 - Streams can be *read streams*, *Write streams*, or both *duplex streams*.
 - File access, too, often uses streams and can also *pipe* streams to one another.
+- Because data *flows* through streams, it stands to reason that you could take the data coming out of a *read stream* and immediately write it to a *write stream*.
+This process is called **piping**